2020-2023

 10.2 Health Insurance

-The Board shall contribute an amount to the Insurance Fund for each individual bargaining unit member toward their insurance benefits.
-This allowance shall be reduced pro rata for any bargaining unit member who is employed less than full time.
-The Association shall be allowed an opportunity at the new employee paperwork sessions to discuss with bargaining unit members the matter of waiver of individual health insurance plan coverage.
-The form to be used by a bargaining unit member to waive health insurance plan coverage shall be jointly agreed to by the Administration and Association.
-The District and the Insurance Committee will continue to make an effort which will allow bargaining unit members access to alternative benefits.
+The Board shall contribute an amount to the Insurance Fund for each individual bargaining unit member toward insurance benefits.
+This contribution shall be reduced pro rata for any bargaining unit member who is employed less than full time.
+The Association shall be allowed an opportunity at the new employee paperwork sessions to discuss with bargaining unit members the matter of waiver of individual health insurance coverage.
+The form to be used by a bargaining unit member to waive health insurance coverage shall be jointly agreed to by the Administration and Association.
+The District and the Insurance Committee will continue to explore options to allow bargaining unit members access to alternative benefits.

 The Board shall pay the following amounts toward individual premium cost per month for each bargaining unit member.